 'Seabird' is a general term used to describe collectively any bird species which spends a substantial part of its life foraging and breeding in the marine environment.
 Birds considered to be seabirds include penguins, albatrosses, petrels, shearwaters, cormorants, gannets, boobies, gulls and terns.
 Some species of pelicans, ducks and grebes also may forage at sea at times but are not generally considered to be seabirds

 Here we mainly consider those seabirds that are known to be at risk of extinction through the influences of human activities, principally commercial fishing.
 The species most at risk from this threat are the albatrosses, petrels and shearwaters of the Order Procellariiformes.
-This Order is collectively known as ‘tubenoses' because all members possess tubular nostrils.
+Birds in this order are collectively known as ‘tubenoses', because all of its members possess tubular nostrils.

 Biology, diet and breeding